erik-konrad/directus-9-migration-patch/README.md

 ## Table configuration

 The table configuration in the config.json has two sections.
-The first section "oneFile" is for custom one file table relations. the key means the table and the value is the field with with the file relation.
+The first section "oneFile" is for custom one file table relations.
+The key means the table and the value is the field with the file relation.
 Same in "junctionTables".
 If you have multiple file relations in tables, split it with a pipe.

 ## Credits